openDemocracy-org/AI-strategic-action-plan/strategic-action-plan.md

 Are the AI systems involved capable of bias that may prejudice groups or individuals.

-(e.g. could automated translation models overlook cultural nuance, reducing quality)
+e.g. could automated translation models overlook cultural nuance, reducing quality?

 #### Labour rights {#labour-rights}